 Essentials For Older People

 As people age, the tear ducts often narrow.
 Such narrowing is a common cause of unexplained watery eyes in older people.
 However, complete blockage of the tear duct is also possible.
-Rarely, tumors of tear sac are the cause.
+Rarely,a tumor of a tear sac is the cause.

 Last full review/revision August 2012 by Kathryn Colby, MD, PhD